Owner | Psychologist & Board Approved and Play Therapy Supervisor, Psy.D., RPT-S

 Lauren Berdeguez, M.Ed., LCPC (she/her) is a Licensed Graduate Professional Counselor.
 Lauren specializes in person-centered therapy, play therapy, and cognitive behavioral therapy.
 Lauren works with kids, teens, adults, and families.

-Keisharely Pérez-Arocho, LCPC (she/her) is a Licensed Clinical Professional Counselor.
+Keisharely Pérez-Arocho, MS, LCPC (she/her/ella) is a Licensed Clinical Professional Counselor practicing in both Maryland and Puerto Rico.
 She specializes in person-centered therapy, play therapy, acceptance and commitment therapy (ACT), and cognitive-behavioral therapy (CBT).
 She is bilingual and is able to provide sessions in Spanish or English.
 Keisharely works with children, adolescents, and adults.
 She provides teletherapy services only.

-Certified Child Life Specialist & Therapist, M.A, LGPC, CCLS, GC-C, RWWP
+Certified Child Life Specialist & Therapist, M.A, LCPC, CCLS, GC-C, RWWP

 Therapist, MS, LGPC